IBM/tensorflow-hangul-recognition/README.md

 Note: The value for `--train-shards` is the number of files to partition the training data into.
 This can be increased or decreased depending on how much data you have.
-It is generally just used for splitting up the data so you don't just have one big file.
+It is used for splitting up the data so you don't just have one big file.

 Once this script has completed, you should have sharded TFRecords files in the output directory _./tfrecords-output_.